DeepikaReddy0717/Employee_Onboarding_System/README.md

 # 🧠 Employee Training and Onboarding System

-A Django-based web application created during the **23CS05EF - Python Full Stack Development with Django (Learnathon)**.
+A Django-based web application created during the **23CS05EF - Python Full Stack Development with Django**.

 This system is designed to streamline employee training, assessments, and progress tracking for HR managers and corporate teams.